esitarz/docs-1/content/frameworks-and-sdks/angularjs/connecting-to-your-organization.md

 ---
-Title: Angularjs: Connecting To Your Organization
+title: Connecting To Your Organization
-author: OrderCloud.io
-Date: 2018-03-19 15:32:44.250255
-Category: Frameworks And Sdks
-Tags: angularjs
+date: 2018-04-16
 ---

 Linking your front-end application to an OrderCloud seller or buyer organization can be accomplished using the `scope` and `clientid` constants described below.

 ## Application Constants

 `src/app/app.constants.json` is a small, yet powerful file host a JSON object of key value pairs to be used throughout the application.
 From this object,